George Botsford

 George Botsford (February 24, 1874 – February 1, 1949) was an American composer of ragtime and other forms of music.

 Early life and education

 Botsford was born in Sioux Falls, Dakota Territory.
 He grew up mostly in Clermont, Iowa.
-He married singer Della Mae Wilson, and, in 1900, they began touring with the Hoyle Stock Company troupe.
+Botsford married singer Della Mae Wilson, and, in 1900, they began touring with the Hoyle Stock Company troupe.
 An ad promoting Botsford and his wife as musicians appeared in the New York Clipper in 1901, which may indicate the first time that Botsford visited New York City.

 Career

 Botsford's first copyrighted number was "The Katy Flyer", published in 1899 in Centerville, Iowa.
 Other early numbers followed themes of relaxation and wide open space, with "Dance of the Water Nymphs", which was sold as Hawaiian mood music, and Western-themed "In Dear Old Arizona" and "Pride of the Prairie".
 This would change when Botsford moved to New York City, where he joined an assortment of Tin Pan Alley composers and began writing ragtime almost exclusively.

 Botsford secured his first songwriting contract with New York's J. H. Remick & Co. after selling them "Pride of the Prairie".
 It was while on that contract that he published "Black and White Rag", which stands as perhaps the most known work of his career.
 He was put in charge of vocal arrangements for Remick's "harmony & quartet" division in 1910.

 Botsford was a founding member of ASCAP in 1914.
 From 1914 to 1915, he experimented with miniature opera intended to be sung by three or four people, but the idea never gained momentum.